Invasion of Algiers (1830): Algerian preparations

 Following the rise in tension and the start of the war, the Algerians mobilized themselves.
 The tribes of the Makhzen system were levied throughout the Beyliks of Constantine, Oran, and Titteri.
 The Zwawa and Iflissen warrior tribes of Kabylia were also levied, and were given under the command of Cheikh Mohammed ben Zaamoum.
 The Odjak of Algiers was also mobilized, and their Agha, Ibrahim was appointed as supreme commander of the Algerian forces.
 As Hussein Dey declared a holy Jihad against the French invaders, many volunteers from throughout the country joined the army of Hussein Dey.
 Furthermore several letters were sent to specific tribes whom were renown for their martial prowess throughout the country.“Good day to all the people of Kabylia and to all their notables and their marabouts.
 Know that the French formed the design to land and seize the capital of Algiers.
 You are a people renowned for your courage and your dedication to Islam.
 The Ujaq calls you to holy war so that you may reap the benefits, in this world and in the next, like your ancestors who fought in the First Holy War against Charles V in 1541.

 Whoever wants to be happy in the next world, must devote himself entirely to Jihad when the time is right.
 Jihad is a duty imposed on us by religion, when the infidel is in our territory.”

 From a letter sent by Ibrahim Agha to several Kabyle tribes, such as the Ait Iraten.

-The exact number and composition of the Algerian army is unknown, but it is known that the majority of troops of troops were from the Makhzen tribal levy.
-Estimates of the exact number of Algerian troops vary greatly, with some estimates putting it at about 25,000-30,000 while some French sources putting it at 50,000.
+The exact number and composition of the Algerian army is unknown, but it is known that the majority of troops were from the Makhzen tribal levy.
+Estimates of the exact number of Algerian troops vary greatly, with some estimates putting it at about 25,000–30,000 while other sources putting it at 50,000 although only 7,000 of these were of the janissary core.

 Invasion

 French landing

 On the morning of 14 June 1830, the French Expeditionary Force composed of 34,000 soldiers divided in three divisions, started disembarking on the Sidi Ferruch Presque-isle.
-After landing, they quickly captured the Algerian battery and the division under general Berthezène established a beachhead to protect the landing of the rest of the troops.
+After landing, they quickly captured the Algerian artillery batteries and the division under general Pierre Berthezène established a beachhead to protect the landing of the rest of the troops.
 While the French were preparing, they were constantly attacked and harassed by hidden Algerian scouts, whose guerrilla-style harassment was only a prelude to the main attack.